-By submitting an application to participate in the competition under the Research Commercialization Program, I confirm that:
+By submitting an application to participate in the competition under the Business Investments in Research & Development program, I confirm that:

-- a. the applicant is a citizen of the Republic of Uzbekistan; - b. the applicant has not violated the rights of third parties to the results of intellectual activity and other intellectual property rights of third parties; - c. the applicant provides reliable information contained in the documents provided as part of the application; - d. the sub-project for which grant funds are requested has not been financed (previously or currently) from other budget sources; - e. the proposed sub-project is aimed at implementing technologies for civilian use and does not contain information constituting a state secret; - f. the research and innovation activities comply with applicable Uzbekistani and international laws, as well as with the core science & research ethical principles per para 59 of the RCP GPM.
+- a. the applicant is a citizen of the Republic of Uzbekistan; - b. the applicant has not violated the rights of third parties to the results of intellectual activity and other intellectual property rights of third parties; - c. the applicant provides reliable information contained in the documents provided as part of the application; - d. the sub-project for which matching grant funds are requested has not been financed (previously or currently) from other budget sources; - e. the proposed sub-project is aimed at implementing technologies for civilian use and does not contain information constituting a state secret; - f. the research and innovation activities comply with applicable Uzbekistani and international laws, as well as with the core science & research ethical principles per para 59 of the BIRD GPM.

+Applicant

-/= // · · Applicant (Full Name)
+(Full Name)